Medical spa

 A good treatment plan does more than pick a device.
 It should match the depth of your scars, your skin tone, and your lifestyle.
 Your provider will talk through how many SkinPen sessions are recommended, how far apart they should be scheduled, and whether it makes sense to pair microneedling with other therapies.

 For some patients, adding platelet-rich plasma or topical growth factors can support healing and enhance results.
 For others, focusing first on calming inflammation or balancing hormones is the right starting point.
+The American Academy of Dermatology notes that the best acne scar outcomes often combine more than one treatment matched to the scar type.
 At AgeRejuvenation, each plan is built around your health picture, not just a single concern in the mirror.

-Skin needling benefits reach beyond visible acne scars.
-Because microneedling works by improving the quality of the skin structure, it can touch several concerns at once.
+Beyond acne scars, microneedling can soften fine lines, refine pores, and improve overall tone because it works by strengthening the skin's underlying structure rather than treating one flaw.
 Many patients notice that their skin feels smoother and looks more even as collagen and elastin levels improve.

 Texture, Tone, and Overall Skin Quality